davidmoten/hilbert-curve/README.md

 When using querying do experiments with the number of bits and `splitDepth` to get your ideal run time.

 The perimeter traversal used by the `query` method is O(2<sup>splitDepth + bits*(dimensions-1)</sup>).
-In a recent experiment with spatio-temporal data (3 dimensions) I found that 10 bits and splitDepth=4 looked promising.
+In a recent experiment with spatio-temporal data (3 dimensions) I found that 10 bits and `splitDepth` of 4 looked promising.
 Ranges were returned in about 60ms and the `splitDepth` of 4 gave me a 66% hit rate with 20 or so ranges (which could be queried in parallel).

 ## Benchmarks